-DMF Apple's iTunes Music Store has been hailed as "the future of music" so many times that you might conclude the future has already been written.
+DMFDMF Apple's iTunes Music Store has been hailed as "the future of music" so many times that you might conclude the future has already been written.
+But a few statistics we gleaned at this week's Digital Music Forum (DMF), held only days after Apple boasted of its billionth download, help put it all in perspective.

 Four Hynix staffers will do time in a US jail and together pay $1m in fines after agreeing to plead guilty to US Department of Justice charges that they conspired to fix memory prices, the DoJ said yesterday.